rajnathsah/tkinterwindowapp/README.md

 ![Screenshot](mainwindow.png)

-You can other logic based on your need, in case you need any help then you can always reach me.
+You can add application logic based on your need, in case you need any help then you can always reach me.
 Happy tkintering!!